DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 🟢 **Impersonation**
 In this technique an attacker assumes a role that is recognized by the target, the attackeruses the target's biases agains their better judgement to follow procedures.
 Impersonation can ocurr in different ways, from third party contractors to help desk agents, to vendors or even to online resources.
+The best defence is simple: have processes in place that require employees to see a person's ID before engaging with them if the employees do not know them, this includes people such as delivery drivers.
+In addition to having policies, regular training and continuous awarenes programs has proven to be effective.

 * **Third-Party Authorization**